stackhpc/s3-active-storage-compliance-suite/README.md

 ## Outline

 The working plan for this repo is that, since we don't have an up-to-date reference implementation which conforms to the recently revised API spec, the default behaviour initially will be to mock responses from the active storage proxy.
-These mocks can be replaced with a URL pointing to a functional implementation of the proxy service at a later date.
+These mocks can be replaced by a URL pointing to a functional implementation of the proxy service at a later date.

 ---